-Kathy Kranias’ sculptures are widely exhibited and were featured in A New Light: Canadian Women Artists at the Embassy of Canada Art Gallery (2020, Washington D.C.) and Essence at the Canadian Clay and Glass Gallery (2023, Waterloo, Canada).
-Kranias’ solo exhibitions include Matrilineal Hauntings at Schneider Haus National Historic Site (2024, Kitchener, Canada), Becoming The Persephone at the Art Gallery of Peterborough (ON, Canada) and Archetypes in Clay at the David Kaye Gallery (Toronto, Canada).
-Publications about her exhibitions and art practice have recently been featured in ESPACE Art Actuel, Ceramics: Art + Perception, Studio: Craft and Design in Canada, and The Globe and Mail, among others.
+Kathy Kranias is an award winning Canadian artist and art historian based in Toronto.
+Her art practice is deeply rooted in the material processes of clay and engages narratives of female agency drawn from her personal experiences and Greek mythology.
+Kranias’ sculptures have been widely exhibited in A New Light: Canadian Women Artists at the Embassy of Canada Art Gallery, D.C. in 2020 and Essence at the Canadian Clay and Glass Gallery, Waterloo in 2023.
+Kranias’ 2024 solo exhibition Matrilineal Hauntings toured to Schneider Haus National Historic Site, Canada.
+Her early solo exhibitions include Becoming The Persephone at the Art Gallery of Peterborough (ON, Canada) and Archetypes in Clay at the David Kaye Gallery (Toronto, Canada).
+Publications about her work have been featured in ESPACE Art Actuel, Ceramics: Art + Perception, Studio: Craft and Design in Canada, and The Globe and Mail, among others.
 Kranias’ work is held in the public art collections of Global Affairs Canada and The Canadian Clay & Glass Gallery.
+Kranias served as studio art faculty in the Craft and Design program at Sheridan College (2004-2018) and as senior visual arts teacher with the Toronto District School Board (1990-1998).

 KK-134.jpg